groue/CombineTraits/README.md

 ## What is this?

 CombineTraits solves a problem with the [Combine] framework: publishers do not tell how many values can be published.
-It is particularly the case of [AnyPublisher], the publisher type that is the most frequently returned by our frameworks or applications.
 One must generally assume that publishers may publish zero, one, or more values before they complete.
+It is particularly the case of [AnyPublisher], frequently returned by our frameworks or applications.

-We have to rely on the context or the documentation in order to lift doubts.
+We have to rely on the context, or the documentation, in order to lift doubts.
 For example, publishers of the result of a network request are assumed to publish one value, or the eventual network error.
-We often do not deal with odd cases such as a completion without any value, or several published values.
+We often do not deal with edge cases such as a completion without any value, or several published values.

 But sometimes, publishers do not honor this implicit contract, due to a misunderstanding, or a bug if the publisher definition.
 This can trigger bugs.

 **The compiler does not help us writing code that is guaranteed to be correct.**

-This library provides both safe  *subscription* and *construction* of publishers that conform to specific traits:
+This library provides both safe  *subscription* and *construction* of publishers that explicitly conform to specific traits:

-- **Single** publishers are guaranteed to publish exactly one value, or an error.
+- **[Single Publishers]** are guaranteed to publish exactly one value, or an error.

     In the Combine framework, the built-in `Just`, `Future` and `URLSession.DataTaskPublisher` are examples of such publishers.